 Brain cells are especially vulnerable to free radicals just because of the sheer volume of energy the brain goes through—20% of your body’s total energy haul.

 The solution is on your plate.
 All vegetables contain polyphenols that neutralize free radicals and prevent them from wreaking havoc.
 The brighter the color, the better.
 Polyphenols also help you make more BDNF (Brain-derived neurotrophic factor), a protein that builds new brain cells.

-To be sure you’re getting enough, you can take polyphenol supplements for an extra antioxidant boost.
+To be sure you’re getting enough, you can take a supplement, like Bulletproof Polyphenomenal, for an extra antioxidant boost.